Having car problems? Sign in with your library card number to find repair info by make and model.

 Identify, research, and find pricing for art, antiques, and collectibles.
 Includes more than 10 million images to assist in searching.

-Access thousands of full-text magazines and newspapers covering a broad array of subjects and locations.
+Access thousands of full-text magazines and newspapers, including peer-reviewed scholarly journals, covering a broad array of subjects and locations.

 Read KnowledgeNotes with author overviews and plot summaries for middle and high school assignment assistance.